angrycub/simple_riakcs_vagrant/README.md

 * Maintainers will review your pull request, suggest changes, and merge it when it’s ready and/or offer feedback
 * To report a bug or issue, please open a new issue against this repository

-You can [read the full guidelines for bug reporting and code contributions](http://docs.basho.com/riak/latest/community/bugs/) on the Riak Docs.
-And **thank you!** Your contribution is incredible important to us.
+You can [read my favorite guidelines for bug reporting and code contributions](http://docs.basho.com/riak/latest/community/bugs/) on the Riak Docs.
+And **thank you!** Your contribution is incredible important.